iTwin/iTwinUI/CONTRIBUTING.md

 ### Running All Tests for a Specific Component

-Unit, `a11y`, and all visual tests for a specific component can be run concurrently with a single command.
+Unit, `a11y`, and both visual tests for a specific component can be run concurrently with a single command: `test:specific`.

 #### How to run tests: